First Undocumented Immigrant To Pass Bar In US And Practice Law In California Casts First Vote As Citizen

-SACRAMENTO (CBS13) – In 2014, Attorney Sergio Garcia became the first undocumented immigrant in the United States to pass the bar and practice law in California without being a citizen – being honored with a Medal of Valor by then-California Attorney General Kamala Harris for the achievement.
+SACRAMENTO (CBS13) – In 2014, Attorney Sergio Garcia became the first undocumented immigrant in the United States to pass the bar and practice law in California without being a citizen.
+He was honored with a Medal of Valor by then-California Attorney General Kamala Harris for the achievement.

-Now in 2020, he’s earned his citizenship and he was able to vote for the first time in this election – and it just so happens, the vote he cast helped put Harris into the White House.
+Now in 2020, he’s earned his citizenship and he was able to vote for the first time in the election.
+It just so happens the vote he cast helped put Harris into the White House.

 “I think there’s something definitely sweet about that,” Garcia said.